DeployingPaperclip:AnAdvancedAIAgentTutorial

 sudo apt install -y python3-pip python3-venv git build-essential

-✅ What you should see: Output indicating packages were updated and installed successfully, with no errors.
-You can verify
+✅ What you should see: Output indicating packages were updated and installed cleanly.
+Verify

 2. Set Up a Dedicated Python Virtual Environment

-What: Create and activate a isolated Python virtual environment for Paperclip.
+What: Spin up an isolated Python virtual environment just for Paperclip.
+No shared environments, please.

-How: Navigate to your desired deployment directory (e.g., within your user's home or a project-specific path) and create the venv.
+How: Navigate to your desired deployment directory (create it if it doesn't exist) and create the venv.

 # Navigate to your project directory (create if it doesn't exist)